Kemisetso Baloyi

 Kemisetso Baloyi (born 8 March 1998) is a South African rugby sevens player.

+Rugby career

 Baloyi has been playing rugby since she was 15.
-In 2022, she helped the Delta Drone Tuks team win the Centrales Sevens tournament in France.
+In 2022, she helped the Tuks Women team win the Centrales Sevens tournament in France.

-Baloyi was named in South Africa's squad for the 2022 Commonwealth Games in Birmingham where they finished seventh overall.
+Baloyi debuted for South Africa at the 2022 Commonwealth Games where they finished seventh overall.

+In 2024, She was a member of the South African side that competed at the 2024 Summer Olympics.